symfony/symfony-docs/configuration/secrets.rst

 Create or Update Secrets
 ------------------------

-Suppose you want to store your database password a secret.
+Suppose you want to store your database password as a secret.
 By using the ``secrets:set`` command, you should add this secret to both the ``dev`` *and* ``prod`` vaults:

 .. code-block:: terminal

-    # the input is hidden as you type for security
+    # the input is hidden as you type for security reason

-    # set your a default development value (can be overridden locally)
+    # set your development value (default, can be overridden locally)
     $ php bin/console secrets:set DATABASE_PASSWORD

     # set your production value